DeviPriyaRajeswariKotagiri/Testing/README.md

 ## 1. Introduction

-Provide Description of Component
+Document README for orch-build-instruction-service.
+It contains the build instruction orchestrator microservice which is responsible for orchestration functions related to build instruction.

 ### See Also
 * [Design Reference](docs/DESIGN.md)
 * [Support Reference](docs/SUPPORT.md)

 ### Supporting Team(s)
-* <ins>Engineering Team 3</ins> is the owner of Creating the Standard for README.md.
+* <ins>Feature Team5</ins> is the owner of Creating the Standard for README.md.

 ## 2. Prerequisites
 ### Tools/Software